MobileFirstLLC/cws-publish/README.md

 <strong>Feeling confused? <img src='https://media0.giphy.com/media/xk9cukG3p8mcv0tlli/giphy.gif' width="42" /></strong>

-Here are complete and minial examples of platform-specific CI configuration scripts.
+Here are complete and minimal examples of platform-specific CI configuration scripts.
+Each example is set to run on tagged commits -- omit or change this condition if you prefer alternative configuration.

 **Github Actions configuration example**